-Please feel free to join in the discussion below – we want to hear your unique story!
+Please feel free to join in the discussion below as you hike during pregnancy – we want to hear your unique story!

 Fortunately, that answer was NO. But it took a little while to know that was the right answer for us.
 Innately, getting out on the trails, breathing deep and stretching my legs seemed like the most natural and healthy thing that I could continue to do as this baby grew in my belly.